hwlee40/hearts-for-everyone/README.md

 ## How does it work?

 Super simple!
 I used google's web-based machine learning model [Teachable Machine](https://teachablemachine.withgoogle.com/) and trained it to recognize two classes: idle and hands up.
-I took the model into [p5.js](https://p5js.org/) and applied a pixel array to the webcam to assign to the hands up class.
+Then I took the model into [p5.js](https://p5js.org/) and replaced every 12th pixel with a heart emoji depending on how bright that pixel is to assign to the "hands up" class.
 And volià!
 Hearts for everyone 💖.